 One of the main reasons why people don’t report sexual harassment is because they’re afraid of backlash.
 We’re here to tell you that backlash is illegal.

 Your boss can’t fire you or retaliate against you in any way if you report a sexual harassment incident.
-If they begin to cut your hours, demote you, leave you out of meetings that you were previously allowed to go to, or start treating you differently in general, you can seek out a lawyer.
+If they begin to cut your hours, demote you, leave you out of meetings that you were previously allowed to go to, or start treating you differently in general, you can seek help from the best sexual harassment lawyer NYC.

 Everything You Need to Know About Sexual Harassment